dxc-technology/halstack-style-guide/guidelines/components/password-input/README.md

-# Input-password
+# Password input

-The input-password component is very much like the input-text, with the difference that their value is obscured by default(by replacing its characters with dot symbol ("•") and the mask can be toogled on/off using the show and hide component action.
+The password-input component is very much like the text-input, with the difference that their value is obscured by default(by replacing its characters with dot symbol ("•") and the mask can be toogled on/off using the show and hide component action.

 ## Usage

 ### Do

-* Use the component input-password when the value expected is a password and need to be secured
+* Use the component password-input when the value expected is a password and need to be secured
 * Provide the requirements in the helper text

 ### Don't

-* Show the validation of the input-password until the component loses the focus
+* Show the validation of the password-input until the component loses the focus
 * Disable the copy/paste input functionality

 ## States